Why would an SEO limit themselves to some keywords, when all keywords are available?

 - Allows for team communication and collaboration directly on the platform

-- Domo offers a full mobile app
+- Offers a full mobile app

-- There is no on-prem deployment option
+- No on-prem deployment option

-- If you plan to create many similar reports, some users complain that you can’t copy a report and then make slight changes to the copy, as it will update the original
+- If you plan to create many similar reports, some users complain that you can’t copy a report and make slight changes to the copy, as it will update the original

 The bottom line